Thailand

 SIM Cards & Data

-Best option for most travellers: an eSIM you set up before you arrive.
-You'll be online the moment you land, with no airport queue and no tourist pricing.
+Best option for most travelers: an eSIM you set up before you arrive.
+You'll be online the moment you land, with no airport line and no tourist pricing.

 Travel eSIMs Connect the second you land.
 Zero hassle.
-Skip the airport queue and paperwork.
+Skip the airport line and paperwork.
 Activate before you fly and land connected.
 Find the best eSIM →

 Prefer a local SIM?

-Thailand boasts extensive 4G LTE coverage across most tourist areas, with 5G readily available in major cities like Bangkok, Chiang Mai, and Phuket.
+Thailand has extensive 4G LTE coverage across most tourist areas, with 5G readily available in major cities like Bangkok, Chiang Mai, and Phuket.
 While rural and mountainous regions may occasionally experience weaker signals or 3G-only zones, speeds are generally reliable for navigation, ride-hailing, messaging, and video streaming.

 • AIS